Suspension of Self-Service

 – should be vortexed before submittal to eliminate optical anomalies from inadequate mixing (as recommended by our qPCR Field Application Specialist at ThermoFisher).

-Facility Protocol: immediately prior to the run, qPCR plates are:
+Core Protocol: immediately prior to the run, qPCR plates are:

 – centrifuged (2500 rcf, 1 min); and,